Sustainable Energy

 Rebates and Incentives |

-Explore available federal and provincial rebates through the Home Efficiency Rebate (HER) program, delivered by Enbridge Gas.
+Explore available federal and provincial rebates through the Home Renovation Savings Program, delivered by Enbridge Gas.
 Other Enbridge rebate and incentive programs include: Income-eligible households with electric heating can receive a FREE air source heat pump, including installation, through the Save on Energy program, an initiative of the IESO (Independent Electricity System Operator).
 The Windfall Ecology Centre offers assistance and expertise to help navigate the retrofit process, including rebates. |

 Home energy efficiency tips |